funvibe/funbit/README.md

 ## Features

-- **Complete Erlang/OTP Bit Syntax Compatibility**: Full support for Erlang's bit syntax expressions
+- **Erlang/OTP Bit Syntax Compatibility**: Full support for Erlang's bit syntax expressions for construction and matching.
+- **True Bit-Level Operations**: The builder operates as a true bit stream, allowing for unaligned data construction.
-- **Multiple Data Types**: Integer, float, binary, bitstring, UTF-8/16/32
+- **Multiple Data Types**: Integer, float, binary, bitstring, UTF-8/16/32.
-- **Dynamic Sizing**: Support for variable-sized segments using expressions
+- **Dynamic Sizing**: Support for variable-sized segments using expressions in the Matcher.
-- **Endianness Support**: Big, little, and native endianness handling
+- **Endianness Support**: Big, little, and native endianness handling for byte-aligned segments.
-- **Fluent Interface**: Clean, chainable API for both construction and matching
+- **Fluent Interface**: Clean, chainable API for both construction and matching.
-- **Type Safety**: Strong typing with comprehensive validation
-- **Performance Optimized**: Efficient bit-level operations with minimal memory overhead

 ## Installation